tariqali021/Javascript-Quick-Notes/README.md

 - Async operations are generally completed by callbacks.
 (AJAX)

 # Promises
 - A promise is an object that wraps an asynchronous operation and notifies when it's done.
+- It is an alternative of **callback** but provides more features like method-chaining & error-handling.
 - use to handle the large set asynchronous result of an operation.
 - three states of promise are pending, fullfilled, rejected.
 - resolved by built-in states/methods